awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 We will walk through the process of artifact correction using this program by correcting two example distance traces.

-Tip: If you happen to do something by accident and open an unfamilliar page or menu, look for and press a button labelled 'Back' or 'Cancel' to return the program to its home page.
+Tip: If you happen to do something by accident and open an unfamiliar page or menu, look for and press a button labelled 'Back' or 'Cancel' to return the program to its home page.

 Tip: If you make unintentional changes to the data, you can use the 'Undo' button to reverse the changes.
-And if you accidently 'Undo' something, use the 'Redo' button.
+And if you accidentally 'Undo' something, use the 'Redo' button.

 Note: A "screenshot" function was added to the program after this tutorial was